shanect7/video-game-tittle-screen-design/README.md

 To make sure the background image fits across the entire scene, we'd like to use a background-size property that <ins>**cover**</ins>s the entire screen.

 `background-repeat:`
 This property determines if a background image should repeat over and over again across the screen.
-(This is more visible within immages that are small)
+(This is more visible within images that are small)

 While our background image will likely not repeat, it would still be good to ensure it doesn't.
 Luckily, a property for <ins>**no-repeat**</ins>ing does exist.